 Don't just dash off a 1099-MISC if you've made any payments that don't fit neatly within these rules or seem to require any other information reporting document.
 Check with a tax professional first.

-Penalties can skyrocket after August 1, so contact a tax professional for help as soon as possible if you have a problem that might prevent you from filing before this date.
+Penalties for late payments can skyrocket after August 1, so contact a tax professional for help as soon as possible if you have a problem that might prevent you from filing before this date.

-Businesses can request a 30-day extension to file 1099-MISC forms with the IRS using Form 8809, but an extension doesn't give you additional time for submitting the 1099 to the payment recipient, just to the government.
+Businesses can request a 30-day extension to file 1099 forms with the IRS using Form 8809, but note that an extension doesn't give you additional time for submitting the 1099 to the payment recipient, just to the government.

 Be sure to submit this form so you have as much time and leeway as possible If you foresee a problem going forward.

 - Income payments are reported on 1099 forms.

 - For independent contractors and other nonemployees, the information is filed on Form 1099-NEC.

 - For other miscellaneous payments (such as prizes or other income payments), use Form 1099-MISC.

 - The forms each have different deadlines, so carefully note the filing deadline for the form you choose.

 IRS.gov.
 "Instructions for Forms 1099-MISC and 1099-NEC (2020)."
 Accessed Sept.
 13, 2020.